zakaria-guenifi/brandandbuild/src/content/blog/how-to-add-a-new-post-using-decap-cms.md

 ---
 title: How to add a new post using Decap CMS
 date: 2025-10-12T23:14:00.000+01:00
+description: |-
-description: This is the first time adding a decap post.
+  This is the first time adding a decap post.
+  And there it goes.
 author: Brand&Build
 tags:
   - astro